 Our initial selection strategy made use of \textit{Gaia} DR3 \citep{theGaiaMission, GaiaDR3} data and the \textit{Gaia} EDR3 {\tt StarHorse} \citep{Starhorse} catalogue, in combination with mid-IR photometry from the \texttt{ALLWISE} catalogue \citep{allwise}.
 The selection steps are listed below:

 \begin{enumerate} \item To select HG stars, we used \texttt{StarHorse}, which (among other astrophysical parameters) contains absolute magnitudes in the $G$ band and de-reddened $BP - RP$ colours.
-We selected sources with absolute magnitudes $M_G < 1.5$, as the majority of stars with $G$ magnitudes above 1.5 have not had the time to evolve off the MS yet.
-We also applied two cuts based on {\it MESA Isochrones \& Stellar Tracks} \citep{mesa, mist} to select stars between the MS and the RGB, and removed a portion of the colour-magnitude diagram populated by Red Clump stars, known red giants in the horizontal branch.
-Figure \ref{selec_grid}a shows our initial parameter space. \item To select sources with emission in H$\alpha$ or H$\beta$, we used the method developed by \citet{Weiler} to derive the equivalent width (EW) of the lines using the internally calibrated \textit{Gaia} XP spectra \citep{Carrasco2021, DeAngeli2023}.
+Based on {\it MESA Isochrones \& Stellar Tracks} \citep{mesa, mist}, we selected sources with absolute magnitudes $M_G < 1.5$, to avoid contamination from lower MS stars with masses $\lesssim 2 M_\odot$, and we also applied two cuts to select stars between the MS and the RGB.
+Finally, we removed a portion of the colour-magnitude diagram populated by Red Clump stars, known red giants in the horizontal branch.
+In Fig. \ref{selec_grid}a our initial parameter space is shown. \item To select sources with emission in H$\alpha$ or H$\beta$, we used the method developed by \citet{Weiler} to derive the equivalent width (EW) of the lines using the internally calibrated \textit{Gaia} XP spectra \citep{Carrasco2021, DeAngeli2023} (see Fig. \ref{selec_grid}b, which shows the XP spectrum of one of our sources alongside the corresponding follow-up spectrum).
 We first tested this method with the candidates in \cite{Harry}.
 The sources with H$\alpha$ emission had positive EW values (as expected), but some of these sources showed high errors and low statistical significance in our EW calculation, even though they had clear emission in both the \textit{Gaia} XP spectrum and a higher resolution follow-up spectrum.
 Therefore, we selected sources with a positive H$\alpha$ or H$\beta$ EW, without taking into account the EW error or the statistical significance. \item To select sources with mid-IR excess associated with warm dust emission (likely from a disk), we used the \texttt{ALLWISE} catalogue.